 Email etiquette

-English Department, Saarland University, April 2020
+English Department, Saarland University

-Email Etiquette in the Time of the Corona Crisis (and Beyond)
+Email Etiquette in the Dept. of English

 • Do make sure that you phrase your mail in a clear and direct way, and keep it as brief and to the point as possible.